Virgin Media bereavement: 0800 952 2302, no death cert needed

 Important – Virgin Media Mobile is separate:

-If the person who died had a Virgin Media Mobile account (phone contract), this is administered separately via O2 and must be notified through a different channel.
+If the person who died had a Virgin Media Mobile account (phone contract), this is handled by O2 and must be notified through a different channel.
 See the section below on Virgin Media Mobile.
+Notifying the broadband and TV team does not automatically close the mobile account.

 What documents you will need